ckelley2/NRT/README.md

 - Structural testing conducted at NREL

 # Purpose
-- To conduct wind turbine wake research relevant to megawatt scale turbines
+- To conduct wind turbine wake experiments relevant to megawatt scale turbines
 - To be an open, well-documented, and highly instrumented wind turbine rotor design for model validation
 - To demonstrate new blade technology